The Best Way to Spend One Day in Anchorage, Alaska

 Many cruise ships will port at either Seward or Whittier, which are both lovely small towns with a variety of activities, and you are left with the opportunity to venture to the nearby city of Anchorage for the day.
 So is Anchorage worth visiting?
 Absolutely!
 Anchorage is situated along the Cook Inlet in south-central Alaska and serves as a gateway to some of the state's most breathtaking landscapes.

 I made Anchorage my home base for visiting Southcentral Alaska and explored all that the city has to offer during my two weeks there.
-Downtown Anchorage can be seen in 1-2 days making it a great place to spend a day or a weekend.
-It’s also centrally located making day trips to Matanuska Glacier, Girdwood, or Seward very easy.
-On top of that, it’s home to the Alaska Railroad Depot making it the perfect jumping-off point for your ultimate Alaskan adventure!
+Downtown Anchorage can be seen in 1-2 days, making it a great place to spend a day or a weekend.
+It’s also centrally located, making day trips to Matanuska Glacier, Girdwood, or Seward very easy.
+On top of that, it’s home to the Alaska Railroad Depot, so it’s the perfect jumping-off point for your ultimate Alaskan adventure!

 If you find yourself with just one day to explore Anchorage, you're in for a treat.
 In just one day, you can savor mouthwatering local cuisine and spend time in the great outdoors!
 There’s something for everyone in Downtown Anchorage.